 Instead, it’s more logical to address jurisdiction by means of language of discretion.
 If jurisdiction is exclusive, specify that discretion is limited by saying that suit may be brought only in the specified jurisdiction.
 And I’d reinforce that by having the parties consent to the exclusive jurisdiction of the specified courts.

-If either party brings against the other party any proceeding arising out of this agreement or arising out of disclosure or use of Confidential Information, that party may bring that proceeding only in the United States District Court for the Eastern District of Pennsylvania or, only if there is no federal subject matter jurisdiction, in any state court of Pennsylvania sitting in Philadelphia, and each party hereby submits to the exclusive jurisdiction of those courts for purposes of any such proceeding.
+If either party brings against the other party any proceeding arising out of this agreement or arising out of disclosure or use of Confidential Information, that party may bring that proceeding only in the United States District Court for the Eastern District of Pennsylvania or, only if there is no federal subject matter jurisdiction, in any state court of Pennsylvania sitting in Philadelphia.

-If jurisdiction were nonexclusive, you could probably get away with omitting “only” and “exclusive” from the above provision, but instead I’d omit “only” but avoid the possibility of confusion by adding “nonexclusive”.
+If jurisdiction were nonexclusive, you could probably get away with omitting “only” from the above provision, but adding “nonexclusive” might help avoid confusion.